HOME > NEWS

 B.D.A.S Bowral & District Art Society workshop, 1 Short St, Bowral

 Looking at different types of monotype printing, multi-plate colour work will be covered.
 It will be suited to those that have done some printmaking before, but should also be ok for beginners.

 Awards and Commissions

-Three time finalist in the Dobell Drawing Prize, twice chosen by the Print Council of Australia as their commissioned print artist and winner of the prestigious Fremantle Print Award in 2007, his drawings and prints are held in several State, Regional and National & International collections including the National Gallery of Australia, Art Gallery of New South Wales, Queensland Art Gallery, Art Gallery of South Australia and the State Library of Victoria and more recently acquired by the British Museum in London
+Three time finalist in the Dobell Drawing Prize, twice chosen by the Print Council of Australia as their commissioned print artist and winner of the prestigious Fremantle Print Award in 2007, his drawings and prints are held in several State, Regional and National & International collections including the National Gallery of Australia, Art Gallery of New South Wales, Queensland Art Gallery, Art Gallery of South Australia, the State Library of Victoria and more recently acquired by the British Museum in London

 About Tony Ameneiro

 Tony Ameneiro is an artist-printmaker who uses both drawing and printmaking to develop and extend his ideas and images.
 His work reveals a sense of condensed observation with references to art history and is executed with great attention to detail.
 In series such as LOCATION and PARK EDGE, there is often a focus on symbols of place and the layering of culture and geography.
 The most recent LILY HEAD series continues his interest in the 'Doryanthes excelsa', the Gymea Lily.
 Exploring the literal and metaphorical possibilities of the botanical term 'flowering head' his recent works deal with universal themes of renewal and regeneration and.